 She’s focused her lens on social issues ranging from capital punishment to lockdown drills to fair chance employment.
 Her current project, Passage, documents four women’s experience of transitioning into motherhood with a focus on how access to resources and support affect her experience.

 When she’s not in the field or edit room, she’s in the classroom.
 She has taught at Georgetown University, Northwestern University, Stanford University and George Mason University.

 Lauren holds a Bachelor’s degree in anthropology from Grinnell College and a Master of Fine Arts degree in Documentary Film and Video from Stanford University.

 In recent years, a series of botched executions have highlighted the gruesome nature of lethal injections.
 As a long-time opponent to capital punishment, I found these events to be particularly difficult to digest.
 But, I had also held the belief that if our society were to practice the death penalty, lethal injection was the best option.
 As I read coverage of these incidents and the legal fallout, I became increasingly curious about the role of medicine in executions.

-For me, working on The Sandman took on an investigatory element.
-I spent months researching the intersection of medicine and executions before touching my camera.
-I found that each conversation with a journalist, lawyer, or doctor challenged my own preconceived notions about the nature of lethal injection.
+Researching “The Sandman” was an investigation.
+I spent months researching the intersection of medicine and executions, trying to see this issue from multiple perspectives.
+I found that each conversation with a journalist, lawyer or doctor, challenged my own preconceived notions about the nature of medicalized executions.